iweld/sql_interview_questions/QUESTIONS_AND_ANSWERS.md

 	-- Only select values that have a count greater than one (multiple entries). count(*) > 1;
 ````
-Lets check the original table's content.
-From the results returned, we can see that duplicates have been deleted.
+Now, let's check the contents of the table.
+From the results returned, we can see that the duplicate entries have been deleted.

 ````sql
 SELECT * FROM duplicate_names;